Welcome to our October 2024 Employment Law Update!

 Protecting workers from sexual harassment

 The Worker Protection (Amendment of Equality Act 2010) Act 2023 (“the Act”) came into force on 26 October 2024.
-Employers must take reasonable steps to prevent their staff from being sexually harassed during the course of their employment or risk a 25% uplift to a Claimant’s compensation at the Employment Tribunal.
+Employers must now take reasonable steps to prevent their staff from being sexually harassed during the course of their employment or risk a 25% uplift to a Claimant’s compensation at the Employment Tribunal.
 More guidance can be found in the EHRC technical guidance and their employer 8-step guide to prevention.
-Employers should consider this guidance carefully as Employment Tribunals have the power to consider compliance with the EHRC technical guidance when considering whether to award an uplift on compensation to Claimants.
+Employers should consider this guidance carefully as Employment Tribunals have the power to consider compliance with the EHRC technical guidance when considering whether to award an uplift on compensation to Claimants (and the level of any such award).

 Note